 E.ON is the world’s largest supplier of electricity and it employs thousands of people worldwide.
 With a variety of positions ranging from business to technical roles, E.ON is a great place to start your career.
-In this article we outline the stages in the E.ON Graduate Scheme and apprenticeship recruitment process.
-If you are applying to a different role with E.ON, you will find sections of this page useful.
-Follow the links to find out more.
+In this page we outline the stages in the E.ON Graduate Scheme and apprenticeship recruitment process.

-E.ON look for four key competencies at graduate and management level positions:
+E.ON looks for four key competencies at graduate and management level positions:

 Remember these competencies throughout the process.
 When preparing for interviews, written exercises or presentations, keep these competencies in mind as you plan your answers.

 The E.ON application form is very straightforward.
 You are asked to give your personal details as well as outline your academic career.
 Any work experience you feel is relevant to E.ON should be included as well.
 Your application is then reviewed and if successful, you will be invited to the next stage.